 The only way we can have lasting “peace in our land” and in our world is if the basic unity of society, the couple and then the family, learn how to live in peace.

 My business card reads: “The tools are available in today’s world to have the relationship of your dreams”.
 I truly believe that but think about the conundrum.
 If my Crystal did not get certain needs met growing up, and then marries me who also cannot meet those needs (that is the crucial insight of Imago) will her needs every get met?
-That was the dilemma Harville was faced with in his own years of psychotherapy around his first marriage.
-He was basically told, grow up, you will never get the needs met you didn’t get met as a child.
+Harville was faced with this dilemma in his own years of psychotherapy around his first marriage.
+He was basically told to grow up, that you will never get the needs met you didn’t have met as a child.

 Yet he somehow held on to the belief (he was a Baptist minister at the time and believed, as I do, that if there is a need, it is God expressing and there has to be a way to fulfill it) but he was stuck.
 When the answer came it was simple (although not necessarily easy).
 The only way my Crystal will get needs met that weren’t met as a child, is if I grow and stretch (into undeveloped areas of my own) and give them to her.
 In so doing I not only meet her needs, but I grow more whole myself.

-That is the magic and mystery of Imago and now after 28 years and it didn’t take that long believe me, I truly believe most of my needs have been met and so also for Crystal.
+That is the magic and mystery of Imago.
+Now after 28 years and it didn’t take that long believe me, I truly believe most of my needs have been met and so also for Crystal.
 It is a pretty nice place to be.
 We can just hang out and it gets better and better.
 But you (we) have to be conscious! (which is what these blogs have been all about).

 This chapter ends with this phrase.
 I think it is a very appropriate way to end the ten relationship saving truths.
 When I think about how we learn, it is by doing and by example.
 As a professor, I was always learning something new…if I wasn’t how would I expect my students to take learning seriously.
 As a psychotherapist, I need to be self-aware and working on my own issues to be a better therapist…even if I don’t always get it right.
 As a partner in an intimate relationship, I have a responsibility to be my best self.
 It is not my job to change my partner.